-This coming season brings a tour to Germany with Tempesta di Mare, concerts for Boston Early Music Festival and Music Before 1800, and performances with Piffaro: The Renaissance Band, Early Music New York, Choral Arts Philadelphia, and the Lancaster Symphony.
-Fiona has also performed with The Gabrieli Consort, The Handel + Haydn Society, Opera Philadelphia, The City Musick, Tesserae, Musica Angelica, the Carmel Bach Festival, The Orchestra Now, Sonnambula, and at Les Jardins du William Christie in Thiré, France.
+This coming season brings a tour to Germany with Tempesta di Mare, concerts for Boston Early Music Festival and Music Before 1800, and performances with Piffaro: The Renaissance Band, Washington National Cathedral, Staunton Music Festival, The City Musick, Connecticut Early Music Festival, Early Music New York, Choral Arts Philadelphia, and the Lancaster Symphony.
+Fiona has also performed with The Gabrieli Consort and Players, The Handel + Haydn Society, Opera Philadelphia, the Carmel Bach Festival, New York Baroque Inc., Chatham Baroque, Tesserae, Musica Angelica, The Orchestra Now, and at Les Jardins du William Christie in Thiré, France.
 In 2018 she was a fellow with The Orchestra of the Age of Enlightenment.